 With cloud security continuing to be a hot topic in 2021, Fortinet and Cybersecurity Insiders decided to ask cybersecurity professionals around the world and across all industries for their latest insight.
 The brand new 2021 Cloud Security Report reveals how more than 500 cybersecurity professionals —from technical executives to managers and IT security practitioners — are responding to security threats in the cloud, how their organizations are using cloud, and the best practices they are prioritizing.
 Let’s take a look at some of the key findings.

-First, and perhaps not surprisingly, organizations continue to rapidly adopt cloud to meet key business objectives.
-And that trend doesn’t seem to be slowing down any time soon.
-The report indicates that 33% of organizations are running more than half of their workloads in the cloud today, and that number is set to rise to 56% in the next 12–18 months.
+Organizations continue to rapidly adopt cloud to meet key business objectives—and that trend doesn’t seem to be slowing down any time soon.
+The report indicates that 33% of organizations are running more than half of their workloads in the cloud today.

 At the same time, cybersecurity professionals are operating under tight budget constraints, with cost being the primary criteria for deciding which security solution to implement.
-It seems some organizations may still not have grasped that, in order to achieve the business goals that they are looking to realize with cloud, cloud security is a critical enabler.
+Despite this, cloud security is a critical enabler and a robust, adaptive cloud security strategy is an important part of achieving the business goals that they are looking to realize with cloud.

-Addressing the challenges outlined in the 2021 Cloud Security Report clearly demands a strategy that embraces complexity.
+Addressing the challenges outlined in the 2021 Cloud Security Report clearly requires that organizations accept that complexity can be an unavoidable part of their cloud journey without the right tools and embrace a strategy that simplifies cloud operations.
+With the right solutions and strategy, organizations can achieve visibility and control throughout their cloud deployments and downstream evolution.
 Organizations are grappling with a diverse set of tools that deliver disparate controls and highly variable security posture, specific to each cloud platform.

 The Fortinet Adaptive Cloud Security portfolio offers organizations the ability to bridge this complexity.
 Deeply integrated, cloud-native solutions provide consistent visibility, protection and control through consistent policies that span the diverse array of multi-cloud and hybrid cloud environments.
 This common security framework not only delivers uniform security posture, it also simplifies cyber defense, compliance reporting and data sharing.
 Teams are free to adopt whichever cloud platform suits their particular needs, confident that their data and applications will be safe, resilient and securely accessible in each.